 2. Get TSA Pre-Check.

 I highly recommend applying for TSA Pre-Check, especially if you will be spending a lot of time in airport security.
 If you apply—and are approved—for the TSA Pre-Check designation, you can enter the Pre-Check lane at airport security.
 This line usually moves much faster than the general security line.
-You do not have to take off your shoes, belt, or jacket, and your electronic items can stay inside of your carry-on bags.
-This makes the TSA process way less stressful while traveling with a newborn or any child.
+You do not have to take off your shoes, belt, or jacket, and your electronic items can stay inside your carry-on bags.
+This makes the TSA process way less stressful while traveling with an infant (or any child).
+The success of any family trip hinges on proper preparation and this tiny step makes a huge difference.

 3. Carry Vaseline.